Page content relevant to:

 • Data Structure/Groups: A group of data elements that describe a unit in the system and/or relationships between data elements.

 Creating metadata manually can be a confusing and time-consuming task.
-Stanford University offers information about the process, including existing tools to assist researchers in automating the creation of Metadata.
+Stanford University and CalTech offer information about the process, including tools to assist researchers in automating the creation of Metadata.

-Create metadata for your research project - Guides from Stanford University
+Create metadata for your research project - Stanford University

 We will update this page as we gain more knowledge on this topic.